 It also doesn’t take a genius to work out that you can buy a whole bag of coffee in the supermarket for the price you would pay for maybe two individual cups of coffee in a coffee shop.
 So what gives?
 Why is coffee so expensive these days and what makes coffee expensive?
 I have all the answers for you in this article!

 The Evolution of Coffee

 Firstly, let’s look at how coffee has changed over the years.
 The coffee that was brewed during the war is nothing like the java we enjoy today.
 Up until recently, coffee was mass produced and low quality.
-It was then roasted dark to mask the cheap flavour and marketed as being “strong”.
+It was then roasted dark to mask the cheap flavor and marketed as being “strong”.

 The Specialty Coffee Movement

 Over the years, there have been several advances in coffee brewing.

 The original “first wave” of coffee didn’t even try to convince the consumer that the coffee they were producing was of high quality.
 It was black tar produced in a factory, and it gave you a kick in the morning.